-In addition to the uncertainties brought about by COVID-19, recent events, including inflation, interest rate increases, and war between Russia and Ukraine, are creating additional uncertainties in the global economy, generally, and in the markets in which we operate.
-To date, the war between Russia and Ukraine has not had a material impact on our operating results; however, the Russia-Ukraine conflict, COVID-19, and other factors have had, and we expect will continue to have, adverse effects on global supply chains, which may impact some aspects of our business.

-We believe that, despite the impact of COVID-19 and other market uncertainties on our business, our current cash position, projected cash flows and available lines of credit will be sufficient to meet our working capital, capital expenditure and financing requirements.
+In addition, recent events, including the war between Russia and Ukraine and the conflict in the Middle East, are creating additional uncertainties in the global economy.
+To date, the war between Russia and Ukraine and the conflict in the Middle East have not had a material impact on our operating results.
+We believe that, despite these market uncertainties on our business, our current cash position, projected cash flows and available lines of credit will be sufficient to meet our working capital, capital expenditure, and financing requirements.

-Bridge from Reported EBITDA to Adjusted EBITDA
+Bridge from Reported EBITDA to Pro Forma Adjusted EBITDA

-For the three months ended March 31, 2022 2023
+- For the three months ended March 31,

-€ in millions
+€ in millions 2023 2024

-Reported EBITDA 93 62
+Reported EBITDA 62 14

-Non-cash items (0) (3)
+Non-cash items (3) 0

-Non-recurring items 1 (2)
+Non-recurring items 2 1

-Out of period items
+Out of period items - -

-Loss related to interest rate hedging (0)
+Loss related to interest rate hedging - -

-R&D credit income 0 1
+R&D credit income 1 0

-CVAE taxes 1 0
+CVAE taxes 0 -

 Other 1 1

+Adjusted EBITDA 63 16

+Operational initiatives 4 4

-Adjusted EBITDA 94 60
+Pro Forma Adjusted EBITDA 66 20